AyeshaAfroze/BMI_Calculator/README.md

-This is a website developed using php which will help to calculate body mass index.
+A website developed using PHP(back-end), html and css(front-end) to help check the Body Mass Index (BMI) of a person to gauge the fitness situation.